resteasy/resteasy.github.io/_posts/2021-11-22-feature-pack.md

 author:     Wei Nan Li
 ---

-For WildFly/JBoss EAP integration, RESTEasy has migrated from using `jboss-modules` to the new Galleon Feature Pack scheme.
+For WildFly/JBoss EAP integration, RESTEasy has migrated from using a ZIP of `jboss-modules` to the new Galleon Feature Pack scheme(and currently WildFly still uses `jboss-modules`).
 Here are the relative modules:

 - [resteasy/galleon-feature-pack at main · resteasy/resteasy · GitHub](https://github.com/resteasy/resteasy/tree/main/galleon-feature-pack)
 - [resteasy-spring/galleon-feature-pack at main · resteasy/resteasy-spring · GitHub](https://github.com/resteasy/resteasy-spring/tree/main/galleon-feature-pack)